sergargar/mitre-aws-checks/README.md

-# Script for AWS Compliance Verifications
+# Script for AWS Compliance Checks

 Script for analyzing the compliance of your AWS account based on the adversary techniques on the [MITRE ATT&CK Iaas Matrix](https://attack.mitre.org/matrices/enterprise/cloud/iaas/).